wp-plugins/zemanta/readme.txt

 * Fixed a bug concerning the sign in button

 = 1.2 =
-* Related posts now feature thumbnails
+* Related posts now feature thumbnails (if a related post does not have a thumbnail, an abstract one is shown)
 * Added Instagram integration (for related images)
 * Added support for Fashion Traffic affiliate program (for related images)
 * Ability to share recommended related posts via Facebook or Twitter